 Reprocessing residues at scale is gated by reagent cost, which conventional routes consume rather than recover.

 A regenerative leaching architecture that recovers and recycles its process reagents in a closed loop — collapsing the reagent cost that gates residue reprocessing and unlocking metal recovery from tailings, red mud and complex ores.
+One feed yields two products, not one.

 ATHALA exists to convert fragmented, founder-held inventions into a single investment-grade, transactable asset — clean title, international protection, and a clear commercialisation path.